tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_attachment.html.markdown

 sidebar_current: "docs-tencentcloud-resource-clb_attachment"
 description: |-
   Provides a resource to create a CLB attachment.
+~> **NOTE:** This resource is designed to manage the entire set of binding relationships associated with a particular CLB (Cloud Load Balancer).
+As such, it does not allow the simultaneous use of this resource for the same CLB across different contexts or environments.
 ---

 # tencentcloud_clb_attachment

 Provides a resource to create a CLB attachment.
+~> **NOTE:** This resource is designed to manage the entire set of binding relationships associated with a particular CLB (Cloud Load Balancer).
+As such, it does not allow the simultaneous use of this resource for the same CLB across different contexts or environments.

 ## Example Usage